 Japan economy stalls as incomes, spending languish

-Data released Friday showed the inflation rate was unchanged from the previous month.
-The core price consumer index that excludes volatile fresh food prices rose 3.3 percent in July, the same as a month earlier.
-Much of the increase stems from a 2 percentage point increase in Japan's sales tax in April, which has since sapped much of the steam from the country's economic recovery.
+Data released Friday showed inflation was flat, with the core consumer price index that excluding volatile fresh food prices, at 3.3 percent, was the same as a month earlier.
+Much of the increase stems from a 2 percentage point increase in the sales tax in April, which has since sapped much of the steam from Japan's recovery.

-Under Prime Minister Shinzo Abe, the government and central bank have sought to spur inflation on the premise that it would goad businesses and consumers into spending more instead of saving money in anticipation the Japan's deflationary spiral will guarantee lower prices in the future.
+Under Prime Minister Shinzo Abe, the government and central bank have sought to spur inflation on the premise that it would goad businesses and consumers into spending more instead of saving money in anticipation of lower prices in the future.

-Real incomes fell 6.2 percent in July from a year earlier and the unemployment rate edged higher to 3.8 percent from 3.7 percent in June.
+Real incomes fell 6.2 percent in July from a year earlier, as the unemployment rate edged higher, to 3.8 percent from 3.7 percent in June.
 Softness in the labor market would counter any moves toward higher wages that might help spur more consumer demand.

-Industrial production rose slightly in July, by 0.2 percent from June, but was down 0.9 percent from a year earlier in seasonally adjusted terms, the Ministry of Trade and Industry reported.
+Industrial production did rise slightly in July, by 0.2 percent in July from the month before, but was down 0.9 percent from a year earlier in seasonally adjusted terms, the Ministry of Trade and Industry reported.

 With inflation "running out of steam," growth is likely to moderate even after the recovery resumes as expected in coming months, Credit Agricole said in a research note.

 It said that rising inventories "will weigh on the recovery of production into months ahead."